Seldom will you find listening and asking questions as important skills for leaders.

 Great listening done correctly provides the base for the second remarkable skill - Asking Questions.
 When you listen by "watching a mental video" as Robert Fritz teaches, questions come directly out of the "video".

 Listening when coupled with questions helps leaders "see" into another person's mind - how they think.
 That aids great coaching and co-learning.
 The GR8 Leaders course 04 - Coaching Excellence has sections that focus on these two skills.

 From my experience, few people will ever list Asking Questions as a powerful leadership skill.
 Most people think about leadership from the opposite side of the communication process.
 As I stated earlier, most of what I have researched and studied, people believe that the most powerful skill is related to motivating people to action using skills like persuasion or casting a vision.

 But, the power of questions is the way questions engage the mind.
 It doesn't matter if the person answers the question or not.
 When someone asks you a question, what happens?
 In fact, I just did it to you.
 It does not have as much impact in written form as it does in personal communication, but it still works.
 You more likely will read further to see what the answer is to that question, right?

 Your mind is wired to want to know or learn.
 So, when you hear a question, your mind engages to pursue the answer, even when the topic is not important to you.
 When you make statements that can also engage a person's mind, but questions are much better.

 Try these two underrated skills and see what happens.
-Stop depending on your speaking and learn to listen.
-And, learn to ask relevant, simple, and important questions so that you can understand people and situations better.
+Stop depending on speaking as the key communication tool - elevate your listening.
+Additionally, learn to ask relevant, simple, and important questions so that you can understand people and situations better.